square/inspect/cmd/inspect/README.md

 ```

 ###### Todo
-  * Rules for inspection need to seperated out into user supplied code/config.
+  * Rules for inspection need to separated out into user supplied code/config.
 Currently inspect command line has hard-coded guesswork
   * PerProcessStat on darwin doesn't include optimizations done for Linux.
   * Command line utility needs much nicer formatting and options to dig into per process/cgroup details
   * Add caching support to reduce load when multiple invocations of inspect happen.